Creating a Career Development Plan: Tips and Strategies

 - Enhances the chances for career progression.

-Making a career development plan involves analyzing strengths and weaknesses in skillsets then taking active steps toward professional development.
+Creating a career development plan involves analyzing strengths and weaknesses in the skillsets and then taking proactive steps towards professional advancement.

-The first step in creating your career development plan is to assess your current skills, abilities, strengths, and areas for improvement.
+The first step to create your career development plan is to assess your current skills, abilities, strengths, and areas for improvement.

 Ask yourself these questions: